 What is an insulin pen?

 An insulin pen is a device for giving insulin shots.
 It looks like a pen.
-Inside the pen is a needle and a cartridge filled with insulin.
 You can set the dose of insulin with a dial on the outside of the pen.
 You use the pen to give the insulin shot (injection).
 Both disposable and reusable insulin pens are available.

 With a disposable pen, a set amount of insulin comes in the pen ready to use.
 When the insulin is used up, you throw the pen away.
 You use a new pen the next time you need insulin.

 With a reusable pen, you don't throw the pen away.
 Instead, you reload the pen with a pre-measured cartridge of insulin.
 When the insulin is used up, you insert a new cartridge into the pen.

 Disposable and reusable pens both need a new needle with each shot.
 The needles come in different lengths and widths.
 Shorter needles will prevent injecting into the muscle, especially in children or people who are lean.
 Thinner-width needles reduce the pricking sensation.
 Width is measured by gauge.
 The higher the number, the thinner the needle.